TD Bank Ballpark: Upgrades

+Ahead of the 2023 season, as part of the second phase of renovations, the ballpark installed a new 1,620 sqft scoreboard composed of three Daktronics LED video displays that use three times more digital space than their previous one.
+The scoreboard can operate as one large canvas or as individual displays to show combinations of live video, instant replays, live statistics, graphics, animations and sponsorship messages.
+This is the third scoreboard in the ballpark's history.

 Concerts

 TD Bank Ballpark has hosted four major concerts, including traditional pop and jazz musician Tony Bennett, country music artist Willie Nelson, pop music star Jessica Simpson, and a 50's festival including The Teenagers, The Duprees, Jerry Lee Lewis, and Chuck Berry.

 Accessibility and transportation

 TD Bank Ballpark is accessible by mass transit via the Bridgewater station on the NJ Transit Raritan Valley Line.
 The station is located just beyond the center field wall and was reconstructed in 1999 in conjunction with the construction of TD Bank Ballpark, and the ballpark's White Lot is used for commuter parking.

 The ballpark is accessible by car via I-287 and U.S. Route 22 with connections to I-78, New Jersey Turnpike (I-95), Garden State Parkway and other highways and roads.
-Parking is available in three on site lots, labeled red, white and blue, where covered parking spaces are provided by the elevated solar panel arrays.
+Parking is $5.00 and is available in three on site lots, labeled red, white and blue, where covered parking spaces are provided by the elevated solar panel arrays.